 - 1. Actively look for people with TB and treat them promptly; - 2.
 Eliminate conditions leading to high TB rates in mines; - 3.
 Improve TB treatment; - 4.
-Actively seek former mine workers who could have TB and - 5.
-Create a legal and regulatory framework that provides compensation for occupational disease among miners.
+Actively seek former mine workers who could have TB and v UNITAID uses innovative financing to increase treatment coverage for HIV/AIDS, malaria and TB in low-income countries.

+5. Create a legal and regulatory framework that provides compensation for occupational disease among miners.